Truganini: Port Phillip District and trial

-Truganini and her four compaions became outlaws, triggering a long pursuit by the authorities around the Bass River and Tooradin regions.
+Truganini and her four companions became outlaws, triggering a pursuit by the authorities across the Bass River and Tooradin regions.
 The group raided huts along the way and stole food, money, and weapons.
 Truganini became weakened by swelling in her legs, and within a few weeks could barely move.
-A armed party under the command of Commissioner Frederick Powlett was tasked with apprehending them.
-On 20 November Powlett managed to surround and ambush the group with his party of 23 settlers and seven Aboriginal trackers.
+An armed party of 23 settlers and seven Aboriginal trackers under the command of Commissioner Frederick Powlett was tasked with apprehending them, and on 20 November, Powlett surrounded and ambushed the group.

 The five Tasmanians arrived in Melbourne as prisoners on 26 November.
 Maulboyheenner and Peevay were charged with murder, while the three women were charged as accessories.
-Maulboyheenner gave the defence that he had mistaken the whalers for Watson, and explained that they had been told by another settler that Watson was responsible for the death of Lacklay.
-Their appointed counsel unsuccessfully argued that it was unfair to try members of an "alien people" in an unfamiliar courtroom.
-As the five defendants were not Christians, they were not permitted to testify; their lawyer was forced to state a plea of not guilty on their behalf when it became clear that they did not understand what was taking place in the courtroom.
+Maulboyheenner's defence was that he had mistaken the whalers for Watson; he explained that they had been told by another settler that Watson was responsible for the death of Lacklay.
+Their appointed counsel Redmond Barry unsuccessfully argued that it was unfair to try members of what he termed an "alien people" in an unfamiliar courtroom.
+As the five defendants were not Christians, they were not permitted to testify; Barry was forced to enter a plea of not guilty on their behalf when it became clear that they did not understand what was taking place in the courtroom.

 At their trial Robinson testified to the positive character of the defendants.
-He also explained that Truganini and the other female defendants should not be blamed, as they were under the control of the men.
-The jury ultimately acquitted the three women but convicted Maulboyheenner and Peevay, while recommending a merciful sentence.
-The judge rejected their recommendation of mercy and sentenced the two men to death by hanging.
+He also argued that Truganini and the other women should not be blamed, as they were under the control of the men.
+The jury acquitted the three women but convicted Maulboyheenner and Peevay, while recommending a merciful sentence.
+The judge, John Walpole Willis, rejected this recommendation of mercy and sentenced the two men to death by hanging.
 They were hanged on 20 January 1842 in front of a crowd of 4000–5000 people in what was the first legal execution to take place in the Port Phillip District.
 According to the diaries of the minister Joseph Orton, Truganini was greatly anguished by their deaths.